InfoSeeking/Socrates/README.md

 - Better data downloading
 - Uploading custom data
 - Code cleaning
+- Create a cron job to compress logs monthly/yearly

 #Ideas
 - Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
 When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
 Then the user can choose which fields to analyze etc.